Reports About Registrants

 Aside from mandatory reports, a person may wish to bring information to the attention of the College without filing a formal complaint.
 Please see “Should I file a complaint or a report?”.

 One requirement of being a member of a regulatory body is self-reporting certain events to the college.
-The following is a list of items that members needs to disclose to CRPO:
+The following is a list of items that registrants needs to disclose to CRPO:

 - A finding of guilt in relation to any offence in any jurisdiction.